cosuoji/eventful/README.md

 - Analytics: Eventful should be able to provide creators the ability to see how many attendees they have had all the time and specific to events.
 How many tickets have been bought all the time and specific to events.
 How many eventees bought tickets and had their QR code scanned for specific events

 # Best Practices:
-You are required to build with either Nodejs(TypeScript) or Python.
 Don't always hit the DB, use a cache layer.
 Ensure you write unit and integration tests where possible Implement rate limiting